Skip to content

 4. Keeps global min/max latency across all hourly buckets

-5. Inserts daily aggregate (note: P95 and aggregatedResult are dropped)
+5. Inserts daily aggregate (note: P95 and aggregatedResult are dropped, except per-assertion pass/fail counts - see below)

 6. Deletes processed hourly aggregates